shivyyy001/Url-Shortener-Golang/README.md

 # Url-Shortener-Golang
+#### Note : This URL shortener has a limit per ip address set to 10 successful requests per 30 minutes implemented in the code.

 This go project is build to show how a url-shortener works and what all is involved in making it.
 Used GoLang, Redis for this project.